alanhamlett/pip-update-requirements/README.rst

 -s, --skip TEXT          Comma separated list of packages to skip updating.
 --only TEXT              Comma separated list of packages.
 Only these
                          packages will be updated.
+-m, --minor TEXT         Comma separated list of packages to only update
+                         minor versions, never major.
+Use "*" to limit every package to minor version updates.
+-p, --patch TEXT         Comma separated list of packages to only update
+                         patch versions, never major or minor.
+Use "*" to limit every package to patch version updates.
 -z, --nonzero-exit-code  Exit with status l0 when all packages up-to-date,
                          11 when some packages were updated.
 Defaults to exit status zero on success and non-zero on